Zwolle Stadshagen railway station

-Zwolle Stadshagen is a railway station in Zwolle, Overijssel, Netherlands.
-It serves the Kamperlijntje between Zwolle and Kampen.
+Zwolle Stadshagen is a railway station at Stadshagen, a Vinex-location suburb of Zwolle, Overijssel, Netherlands.
+It is the sole intermediate station on the Kamperlijntje, between the termini at Zwolle and Kampen.
 The station was opened on 15 December 2019.

 The station was originally planned to be opened in December 2017.
 It was discovered, however, that the renovation of the track was done with a technical error, and the trains could not go as fast as planned.
 In 2018, the technical issues were solved, and, after a short trial, the decision was made to open the station on 15 December 2019, when the new schedule of the Dutch Railways was enacted.